Harry Harlow: Pit of despair

 Harlow was well known for refusing to use conventional terminology, instead choosing deliberately outrageous terms for the experimental apparatus he devised.
 This came from an early conflict with the conventional psychological establishment in which Harlow used the term "love" in place of the popular and archaically correct term "attachment".
 Such terms and respective devices included a forced-mating device he called the "rape rack", tormenting surrogate-mother devices he called "Iron maidens", and an isolation chamber he called the "pit of despair", developed by him and a graduate student, Stephen Suomi.

 In the last of these devices, alternatively called the "well of despair", baby monkeys were left alone in darkness for up to one year from birth, or repetitively separated from their peers and isolated in the chamber.
 These procedures quickly produced monkeys that were severely psychologically disturbed, which were used as models of human depression.

 Harlow tried to rehabilitate monkeys that had been subjected to varying degrees of isolation using various forms of therapy.
 "In our study of psychopathology, we began as sadists trying to produce abnormality.
 Today, we are psychiatrists trying to achieve normality and equanimity."

 Analysis of experiments

-Sigmund Freud's influence

-Sigmund Freud can be credited for providing the foundation of mother and child relationships, that would soon be the inspiration and the starting point for Harlow's studies.
-Freud discovered, after years of observation, that people who lacked consistent mothering were more likely to develop behavioral problems later in life.
-Freud's findings displayed that people who experienced lack of mothering, suffered from hostility, anxiety withdraws, and alcoholism.
-Freud constructed the foundation for Harry Harlow to continue and be successful in his work.

-The Freudian interpretation believed that “it was the focus around the importance of the breast and the instinctive oral, feeding tendencies during the first year of life”.
-Harlow took this Freudian interpretation and asked “what about that connection is so crucial?”
-He used what Freud had already determined, and continued to ask questions to further the research in his own studies.
-The Freudian hypotheses states that a partial component of sexual drives, orality, determines the choice of an object, mother's breast, driven by hunger.

 Influences

 Harlow's work influenced Bruno Bettelheim, director of the Sonia Shankman Orthogenic School in Chicago.
-This was a home for “disturbed” children, Bettelheim studied autism in children.
+This was a home for "disturbed" children—Bettelheim studied autism in children.
 He was very fascinated with Harlow and his study with monkeys.
 He thought that he could use what Harlow learned in his own work.